Chir0student/AppAddict-Rasticrac/README.md

 Known bugs:

 - MEGA API has syntax errors for some reason... needs to be fixed!
+(Fixing)

 - Check the aasubmit.php files, they probably aren't good...

 - I'm not sure, how are we gonna combine 3 languages lol

 - iTunes Locator doesn't work properly (I think...)
+(Fixing)

 - Some weird debug messages (not really debug messages, but it looks stupid)